Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Bashed/15 - Privesc.md

 IOError: [Errno 13] Permission denied: 'test.txt'
 ```

+### Editing test.py to get a Shell as Root

-So the program does not run as root - maybe something is setup to regularly run it?
+So the program does not run as root - but maybe a process running as root is setup to regularly run it?

 Linpeas didn't show up a cron job, but I thought I'd take a shot at spawning a shell and hoping the script got executed.
 I edited it to reuse the shell command from before: